2008–09 Luxembourg Cup

-The 2008–09 Luxembourg Cup is the eighty-fourth season of Luxembourg's annual cup competition.
+The 2008–09 Luxembourg Cup was the 84th season of Luxembourg's annual cup competition.
 It began on 3 September 2008 with Round 1 and ended on 30 May 2009 with the Final held at a neutral venue.
 The winners of the competition will qualify for the second qualifying round of the 2009–10 UEFA Europa League.
 CS Grevenmacher are the defending champions.

 Round 1

 Fifty-two teams from Division 2 (IV) and Division 3 (V) entered in this round.
 Forty of them competed in matches, with the other twelve teams were awarded a bye.
-The games were played on September 3, 2008.
+The games were played on 3 September 2008.